 With that in mind, let me show you why it might be worth launching a Microsoft PPC ad campaign.

 Why Should You Run a Microsoft Ads Campaign?

 Depending on what you’re selling and who you’re targeting, Bing could be the missing piece of your marketing strategy puzzle.
 Here’s why.

 First, Bing has a 6.7 percent market share, making it the world’s second-largest search engine.
 That might not sound like much, but there’s huge growth potential here.

 Next, over 1 billion people use Windows 10.
 Since Microsoft owns Bing, they direct a lot of traffic to their own search engine through Cortana and the search bar at the bottom of the computer screen.
 That’s some easy, reliable traffic right there!

 Finally, according to a Wordstream study, the average click-through rate (CTR) for Bing Ads is 1.25 percent, while it’s only 0.86 percent for Google Ads.

-How to Set Up Your Bing Ads Campaign
+How to Set Up Your Microsoft Ads Campaign